 Chicken Pan Roll

 The chicken pan roll is possibly my favourite thing, in life.
 It’s the one thing that put A1 on the map, and if it isn’t it really should be.
 Everything at A1 is excellent, but the pan rolls are beyond just that, they’re something greater.
 The roll itself is thin and crispy and stuffed with some of the finest chopped up chicken we’ve ever tasted.

 Chicken Nugget Stick

 The chicken nugget stick looks a lot like a seekh kebab, but it’s a lot more akin to chicken satay.
 Like most of the items at A1, it’s spicy, but barely.
 The flavour that really stands out is the lingering taste of peanut.
-Malaysian street food would seem like a strange addition to a Bakery in Bandra, but I’m glad they did it anyway.
+Malaysian street food would seem like a strange addition to a Bakery in Bandra, but we’re glad they did it anyway.

 A1 has some really nice desserts, but we only had the blood sugar levels to try out one of them, and it looks like we made the right choice.
 A1’s Mawa Cakes taste like milk.
-I could write a hundred words more to describe it, but that’s mainly what it tastes like.
-And while Mawa Cake is generally more popular at Parsi and Irani cafes (its name is derived from a mix of the words “Milk” and “Bawa”) A1 has one of the best Mawa cakes I’ve had to date.
+We could write a hundred words more to describe it, but that’s mainly what it tastes like.
+And while Mawa Cake is generally more popular at Parsi and Irani cafes (its name is derived from a mix of the words “Milk” and “Bawa”) A1 has one of the best Mawa cakes we’ve had to date.
 It could have been a bit less oily, but when did a little oil ever hurt anyone?